mpark/mpark.github.io/_posts/programming/2016-05-12-typedef-literacy.md

 int a[3];          // `a` is an instance of `int [3]`.
 ```

-When the `typedef` keyword precedes the declaration, the introduced names are
+However, when the `typedef` keyword precedes the declaration, the introduced
-__aliases__ of the corresponding types.
+names are __aliases__ of the corresponding types.

 ```c++
 typedef int i;             // `i` is an alias of `int`.